Grove Isle: Controversy

 Competing visions for Grove Isle's future have at times embroiled the island in controversy.
 Its 1980 development was only permitted under a landmark settlement after the project was significantly scaled back over a decade of litigation and protest.
 A further proposal to develop the island's yacht club also ended up in court due to concerns about its environmental impact.
 The residents association also worked to protect the island against the impact of a high-rise project on an adjacent Mercy Hospital site.

 More recently, attempts to close the island's club were halted by court order in August 2015.
 This was linked to efforts, first started in 2013, to build a further residential development on the island.
 Residents' efforts to retain the island's hotel, which was put at risk by the new development plans, resulted in litigation in 2017.
 The Grove Isle club and hotel were demolished in 2020.
 The development project then underwent a change in ownership and was rebranded the following year.
+The building received its Temporary Certificate of Occupancy in late 2025, over 12 years after initial proposals for the site were made.

-Issues regarding club membership rights, the quality of club amenities, city planning laws, bridge safety and further development plans for the island (at 4 Grove Isle) have involved lengthy legal intervention.
+Issues regarding club membership rights, the quality of club amenities, city planning laws, bridge safety and further development plans for the island have involved lengthy legal intervention.